RHS Testing Out Policy

 What additional choices will students have if they test out of classes?

-College dual enrollment options will be offered to students who have tested out of a significant number of classes.
+College dual enrollment and Michigan Virtual High School options will be offered to students who have earned credit in the traditional RHS classroom courses.

 Can students get materials to prepare for testing out?

 Schools are NOT REQUIRED to provide textbooks, study guides, or tutoring to prepare students for testing out.
 Typically, a student who chooses to test out of a class approaches the teacher and asks for a syllabus so that he/she knows what to study prior to the test.

 The student reports to the main office at the appointed time on the day of the test.
 Students may take one exam per day.
 Students taking math exams should bring a calculator.

 In compliance with Michigan P.A.335, Section 1279(B),the Roscommon Area Public School District will provide high school students with yearly opportunities to “test out” of courses at RHS.